Embracing Light During Dark Times: Festivals and Traditions

 Creating our own rituals around light

-f you’re reading this there’s a good chance that you culturally celebrate Christmas so you already have a frame of reference for celebrating light in the darkness of winter.
+If you’re reading this there’s a good chance that you’re either culturally celebrating or aware of Christmas so you already have a frame of reference for celebrating light in the darkness of winter.
 What other ways could you explore your connection with the dark?
 This could be something as simple as lighting a candle each evening for five minutes, to connect with the light.
 Or standing in the sun each morning to connect with the winter light all through the colder months.
 You’ll also find a winter solstice and yule playlist and journal prompts here, which could also be a basis for your explorations or reflections.

 And as you explore these ideas, know that you are not the only human seeking light in the dark.
 From the vibrant Diwali celebrations to the lighting of the Hanukkah menorah, the luminous Loy Krathong lanterns in Thailand, and the bright festive lights of Eid, there is a common thread where we, as humans, seek to bring light into our lives to help us to navigate through the darkness.